Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

 Azure App Configuration is a managed service that helps developers centralize their application configurations simply and securely.
 This provider adds additional functionality above the azure-sdk-for-python.

-Using the provider enables loading sets of configurations from a Azure App Configuration store in a managed way.
+Using the provider enables loading sets of configurations from an Azure App Configuration store in a managed way.

 ## Getting started